 The right domain name can make or break your business.
 Getting a domain name isn’t difficult, but finding a URL that’s memorable and suits your business can be tough.
 Learn how to get a domain name for your business so you can start making online sales or engaging customers from afar.

 So where can you buy a good domain name?
-I use Namecheap, and many other do, too.
+I use Namecheap, and many others do, too.

 Whatever business you’re doing online, it starts with a domain name—your unique online address.
 It identifies you and your business, attracts customers, and is the first impression visitors gets of your business.
 With millions of websites competing for attention, pick a domain name with care.